-insurance broker.
-Similarly, the IA, before approving a body of insurance brokers under section 70, is required to satisfy himself that the applicant body has adequate provisions in its regulations for members of the body to comply with the minimum requirements specified under section 70(2) ("Minimum Requirements") and that its constituent members are fit and proper persons to be insurance brokers.
+section 70, is required to satisfy himself that the applicant body has adequate provisions in its regulations for members of the body to comply with the minimum requirements specified under section 70(2) ("Minimum Requirements") and that its constituent members are fit and proper persons to be insurance brokers.
 The Minimum Requirements are for:

 - a. qualifications and experience;

-- b. capital and net assets:
+- b. capital and net assets;

 - c. professional indemnity insurance;

 - d. keeping of separate client accounts; and

 - e. keeping proper books and accounts.

-- 5. Guidelines have been drawn up by the IA to give On 26 June 2017, a Guideline on Minimum Requirements for Insurance Brokers ("the Guideline") was issued by the IA to replace the Minimum Requirements for Insurance Brokers specified by the former authority (i.e. the Insurance Authority appointed under the former Insurance Companies Ordinance), which ceased to be effective on the same day, for giving guidance to insurance brokers or bodies of insurance brokers for compliance with the Ordinance-and, in particular, the Minimum Requirements for Insurance Brokers ("Guidelines").
+- 5. On 26 June 2017, a Guideline on Minimum Requirements for Insurance Brokers ("the Guideline") was issued by the IA to replace the Minimum Requirements for Insurance Brokers specified by the former authority (i.e. the Insurance Authority appointed under the former Insurance Companies Ordinance), which ceased to be effective on the same day, for giving guidance to insurance brokers or bodies of insurance brokers for compliance with the Ordinance.
 Failure to comply with the Minimum Requirements may result in an insurance broker or a body of insurance brokers not being authorized or approved or having his/its authorization/approval withdrawn, as the case may be.

-- 6. The auditor of authorized insurance brokers or insurance brokers who are members of HKCIB or PIBA should make reference to the Minimum Requirements and where appropriate, to the membership rules and regulations of HKCIB and PIBA which may be amended from time to time.
-The IA, HKCIB or PIBA may amend the Guidelines, rules and regulations from time to time and accordingly, the auditor should ensure that the latest versions of these documents have been consulted.
-The HKICPA is aware that the HKCIB is currently revising its guidance to its members and it is recommended that these should be considered when issued.
+- 6. The auditor of authorized insurance brokers or insurance brokers who are members of HKCIB or PIBA should make reference to the Minimum Requirements and where appropriate, to the membership rules and regulations of HKCIB and PIBA which may be amended from time to time